Brazil 76–0 Timor-Leste

 On 13 October 2006, the Brazil national futsal team and Timor-Leste national futsal team faced each other in an international futsal match that was part of the 2006 Lusophony Games, hosted that year by Macau.
 Brazil defeated Timor-Leste 76–0, setting a world record for largest win in an international futsal match.
 One of Brazil's players, Valdin, scored 20 goals, which is another record.
 It was Brazil's biggest margin of victory since they beat Uruguay 38–3 in the 1991 Pan American Games.
 Timor-Leste was coming off a 56–0 loss to Portugal, which was the previous world record.

 Background

 Brazil was the favorite to win the Lusophony Games, while this was one of Timor-Leste's first games.
-Brazil has always been one of the top futsal teams in the world.